grafos-ml/frappe/pydoc/source/index.rst

 Recommendation Framework is a Django application that provides item recommendations for users.
 The simplest form of recommendations now are based on collaborative filtering tensor factorisation (TF).
 We use test.fm framework for computing the models.
-The Recommendation Framework then implements logic to use the models in order to serve recommendations.
+The Recommendation Framework then implements a logic to use the models in order to serve recommendations.
 The framework ships with a set of filters and re-rankers to implement business rules such as diversity.
 Filters are modules that implement a peace of logic such as "filter out items that users has already installed", whereas, rerankers implement more complex logic such as enforcing diversity or discounting values for some items.